Why subscribe to Sunday Letters?

 Daily Work is a topic I turn to quite often.
 I find it remarkable that so many of us are, let’s be honest about it, at odds with our work.
 It seems like a constant internal fight between what we love about our work and what we hate.
 Some of us flat-out hate our work.
 I know this because people have told me so.
 Equally, though, some of us love our work like nothing else and would maybe do it for free if all other needs were met.

 So I’m looking for a better way.
 A better way to live both in and out of that thing we call work, and perhaps in the process find the fulfilment and happiness we’re looking for.
-I don’t believe that’s a naive proposal, and I don’t believe it’s unachievable.
+I don’t believe that’s a naive proposal, and I don’t believe it’s unachievable in experience.

 What’s on the table